Seeking Treatment For A Phobia: How To Get Over A Fear Of Heights

 Medically reviewed by Julie Dodson, MA, LCSW and Melissa Guarnaccia, LCSW

+Acrophobia is a common fear.
 It can be normal to feel nervous and tense when high up.
 One study from 1960 showed that even human infants and young animals have an innate fear of falling.
-However, if you have acrophobia, you may find that any situation with heights causes you to feel panicked, scared, and helpless.
-If you struggle with visual height intolerance to the point that it makes life difficult, you may be experiencing a phobia, and there are ways to treat it to improve your health and well-being.
+However, if you have acrophobia, you may find that real-life situations with heights causes you to experience irrational thoughts and feel panicked, scared, and helpless.
+These feelings may be accompanied by physical sensations like dizziness, heart palpitations, and shortness of breath.
+If you struggle with extreme anxiety or excessive fear of heights to the point that it makes life difficult, you may be experiencing an anxiety-provoking phobia, and there are ways to treat it to improve your health and well-being.

 About fear of heights